matter-labs/era-bellman-cuda/README.md

 ## Disclaimer

 zkSync Era has been through lots of testing and audits.
-Although it is live, it is still in alpha state and will go through more audits and bug bounties programs.
+Although it is live, it is still in alpha state and will go through more audits and bug bounty programs.
 We would love to hear our community's thoughts and suggestions about it!
 It is important to state that forking it now can potentially lead to missing important security updates, critical features, and performance improvements.